Blessing of Dependence: Identifiability and Geometry of Discrete Models with Multiple Binary Latent Variables: Discussion

-The Supplementary Material contains the proofs of all the theoretical results and the details of the EM algorithms.
-Specifically, Section \ref{sec-pf-main} proves the main theorem on the blessing-of-dependence geometry.
-Section \ref{sec-pf-add} presents additional proofs of other theoretical results.
-Section \ref{sec-algo} presents two EM algorithms.
+The Supplementary Material is organized as follows.
+Section \ref{sec-proof1} contains the proof of the main result Theorem \ref{thm-main}.
+Section \ref{sec-addproofs} contains the proofs of the remaining theoretical results in the paper.
+Section \ref{sec-algodetail} contains details of the EM algorithms and Section \ref{sec-addreal} contains an additional real-world example.